deepakjois/dhun/README.md

 There are some features planned in the short run.
 Please file an issue with a feature request, if you have one.

-* Growl Notifications using `growlnotify`

-And someday..

 * iTunes integration
-* Displaying IDv3 information instead of just file names

 ## Feedback